splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-splunk-setup.md

 * `print`
 * `_metrics` (Optional opt-in for SC4S operational metrics; ensure this is created as a metrics index)

-If you create custom indexes in SC4S you must also create them in Splunk.
+If you use custom indexes in SC4S you must also create them in Splunk.
 See [Create custom indexes]( https://docs.splunk.com/Documentation/Splunk/9.2.1/Indexer/Setupmultipleindexes) for more information.

 ## Step 2: Configure your HTTP event collector